Research

 Smartphone Application for Detecting Falls in Older Adults

-Use of the “Go Wish” Card Game in Persons with Mild Cognitive Impairment
+Use of the “Go Wish” Card Game in Persons with Dementia and Cognitive Impairment

 Lisa Granville, M.D.